 - Call before you go.
 If you’re visiting friends or family, can they borrow a bouncy seat and a pack n play for a few days?
 Does the hotel already provide portacribs?
 Whitney and I bring our own sheets so the bed will smell like home (and a single sheet packs easier than the whole portible crib).

-- Send stuff ahead.
-Jet Set Babies and Babies Travel Lite both send ahead kits of diapering and feeding supply “bundles.”
-You can do it yourself on Drugstore.com or Amazon too.
+- Ship stuff ahead.
+Jet Set Babies makes send-ahead kits of diapering and feeding supply “bundles.”
+You can do it yourself on Amazon too.

 - Shop when you get there.
 Do yourself a favor and carry on one diaper per hour of the flight and toss a few more in your luggage.
 Then plan to buy ’em when you get there.
 On this same trip to Chicago, we only packed about 10 of Holden’s #2 Huggies and the drugstore we went to carried only #1 or #3 (of every single brand!) but we managed.